letsbrewcode/algorithms/README.md

  - What is a Linked List?
  - Linked Lists v/s Arrays
  - Implementing Linked Lists
- - General Operaions on Linked Lists
+ - General Operations on Linked Lists
  - Problems
 ### 8. Stacks and Queues
  - Basics of Stacks and Queues